noisebridge/hackersinresidence/README.md

 ### not in scope, the organizations are all just available by clicking into the opportunity

-- write a thing to display all the 'organizations' - the users
+- write a thing to display all the 'organizations' - the users (try to just get a simple one done with title and hyperlink in a ul/li structure)
     - could be a 'panel view' with a photo taking the top half, a title, and a short description.
     - then people could go to /organizations and browse the panel view